JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

    :param Integer count: \
         Optional.
 The number of batches that should be used.
-This will also we the length of the vector-like return value.
+This will also we the length of the return value.

    :param obsdim: \
         Optional.
 If it makes sense for the type of `data`, then